codingcatgirl/choo/docs/transit/models.rst

     .. attribute:: linetypes

-        The line types that occur (or are allowed in) this trip as :py:class:`LineTypes`.
+        The line types that occur in this trip as :py:class:`LineTypes`.

     .. attribute:: changes